ProfBird/AndroidAppExamples-Java/README.md

 * WeatherForecast-SAX+ListView
   * Parses an XML file of weather data using SAX and displays weather icons in the ListView along with the weather data.

 * WeatherForecast-SAX+SQLite+ListView
-  * Similar to XMLParsePractice, except it stores multiple weather forecasts in an SQLite database.
+  * Uses a database to store multiple weather forecasts in an SQLite database.
 It also uses a CursorAdapter with the ListView.

 * WeatherForecast-kSOAP+SQLite+ListView
   * Similar to WeatherForecast-SAX+SQLite+ListView, but it gets it's weather forecast data from a SOAP web service instead of from XML files.
 It uses kSOAP as the web service client.
 7/12/16: Unfortunately, the cdyne weather web service used by this app is defunct!
 * kSoapWaterTempDemo